kryptokrona/kryptokrona/README.md

 - If the issue doesn’t already exist, create a new issue.

 - Please provide as much information as possible with the issue report.
-We like to know the Kryptokrona Kotlin SDK version, operating system, and JVM version you’re using.
+We like to know the Kryptokrona version, operating system, and JVM version you’re using.

 - If you need to paste code or include a stack trace, use Markdown. ``` escapes before and after your text.